 The Laboratory of Optics and Biosciences (LOB) is affiliated with the French Institute of Health and Medical Research (INSERM), the French National Centre for Scientific Research (CNRS), and Ecole Polytechnique.
-The Laboratory employs in a single site researchers with expertise in molecular and cellular biology, in optics and in femtosecond dynamics with the aim to favor the emergence of new concepts and tools, in particular for the understanding of protein dynamics and their functional organization inside cells and tissues.
+The Laboratory brings together scientists with expertise in molecular and cellular biology, in optics and in femtosecond dynamics with the aim of developing synergies beyond the themes specific to each speciality, and promoting the emergence of new concepts and tools, in particular for the understanding of the functioning of proteins and their organisation within cells and tissues.

 Link: research topics at LOB.